plone/volto/docs/source/upgrade-guide/index.md

 The blocks engine now takes care for the keyboard navigation of the blocks, so you need to remove the outer `<div>` from your custom block, then your block doesn't have to react to the change on `this.props.selected` either, because it's also something that the blocks engine already does for you.

-The focus management is also transferred to the engine, so no needed for your block to manage the focus.
+The focus management is also transferred to the engine, so it's not needed for your block to manage the focus.
 However, if your block does indeed require to manage its own focus, then you should mark it with the `blockHasOwnFocusManagement` property in the blocks configuration object:

 ``` js hl_lines="10"
     text: {